BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
+= 1.2.26 =
+⚠️ READ BEFORE UPDATE ⚠️
+If you use the Calendar view please install the new plugin and use the new shortcode `[sagenda-calendar-wp]`.
+* IMPROVED : CURLOPT_SSL_VERIFYPEER.
+👍 HELP US WITH TRANSLATIONS OF NEW CALENDAR VIEWS : https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348 ⚠️ AFTER EACH UPDATE PLEASE CLEANUP YOUR CACHE TO FULLY SEE CHANGES ⚠️

+== Changelog ==
+= 1.2.25 =
+* FIXED : temporary revert some features due to redirection caused by a "base" ref tag.

 = 1.2.24 =
 HELP US WITH TRANSLATIONS OF NEW VIEWS : https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348
 * FIXED : a bug when selecting Javanese language from WordPress settings for Calendar view.
 Now fallback to English.